 That and her inability to haul her attention from Julian’s beloved face.

 She still loved the scoundrel.
 She’d believed he’d felt the same for her.

 You’re being unfair, Blaire Grace Eleanor Culpepper.

-She wasn’t.
+She was.
 She wouldn’t lie, even to herself.